Small Pantry Makeover DIY (with Before + After)

 Using my cardboard template as a guide, I then cut two pieces of plywood using my table saw!
 You could also use a circular saw!

-Tip: When cutting plywood against the grain, use painters tape where your cut will be to prevent splitting!!
+TIP: When cutting plywood against the grain, use painters tape where your cut will be to prevent splitting!!

 small pantry organization